The more scandals in the world around personal data leaks, the more data is concentrated in the hands of

 The launch of Instant Articles on Facebook has also becomea headache for publishers - the social network gave priority to issuing materials of this format, and it also closed the traffic within the social network.
 Even Telegram has its own format for publishing articles inside the service, but here the user at least has a choice on which link to click.
 And this does not affect the ranking.

-When you pay at the store using Apple Payor Google Pay, your payment card details are hidden from the store, so fraudsters are less likely to steal them.
+When you pay in store with Apple Payor Google Pay, your payment card information is hidden from the store, making it less likely for scammers to steal it.
 They are stored in partial or encrypted form in different places.
-Each time you log in using your Google account, Facebook and other services on some small dubious resource, you don’t have to worry that it will steal your personal data (unless you specify it yourself somewhere) and use it against you.
-In the best case, he will, in your “footsteps”, see how you used the site.
-Data security is maintained by Google, Facebook, etc. They know well what you do on the Internet all day.
+Every time you log in using your Google, Facebook and other services on some small dubious resource, you don’t have to worry that it will steal your personal data (if you don’t specify it somewhere) and use it against you.
+In the best case, he will see from your “footsteps” how you used the site.
+Google, Facebook, etc. are concerned about data security.
+They know very well what you do on the Internet all day long.
 Even in incognito mode.

 Even OLX.
 If you buy something on this site with the “OLX delivery” service, the company that sends the goods to you does not receive your personal financial data.
 This information is stored on the platform.
 It's more convenient and safer, says OLX.